fowlay/gerke-decoder/README.md

 other use of Maven on the same host.
 For licensing info, read here:
 <http://maven.apache.org/#>

+Removing downloaded and built objects can be done with

+    make clean

 ## Running

 Invoke the program as follows: